What Is An Exacta, Trifecta, Superfecta In Horse Racing Betting?

 Whether you’re a casual or avid horse racing bettor, you may consider adding exotics to your betting card.
 These wagers are a bit more intricate than the standard Win (first place), Place (second place), and Show (third place) bets.

-Moreover, these three exotics in horse racing betting are eerily similar to same game parlays for other sports.
+Moreover, these three exotics in horse racing betting are similar to same-game parlays for other sports.
 They involve more than a Win, Place, or Show wager on a single horse.
-These bets pay more, but they may cost more to place in the process.
+These bets pay more but may cost more to place.

 Straight Or Box Wager

-Some bettors place straight exotic bets, which insinuates that each of the horses must finish in the selected place.
+Some bettors place straight exotic bets, insinuating that each horse must finish in the selected place.
 Bettors can choose to “box” the horses.
 For example, if you bet an exacta box, your horses can finish in any order, as long as you have the first and second-place finishers.
-Mind you, the more horses you add, and the more your ticket will cost.
+The more horses you add, the more your ticket will cost.

 Here’s a trifecta box example.
 A bettor can bet the “1”, “2” and “4” horses to finish first, second and third, respectively.
 Each horse must finish in the specific position for the bet to win (1-2-4).
 If they finish 2-4-1, you lose, unless you boxed the wager.

-The process of boxing horses is simple.
-If you are betting at the track, just tell the window you want an exacta box, trifecta box or superfecta box.
+Boxing horses is simple.
+If you are betting at the track, tell the window you want an exacta box, trifecta box, or superfecta box.

 You may also add different numbers of horses to each finishing position.
-Nothing is stopping you, for example, from having one horse in the first-place spot, two in the second-place position and five in the third-place position.
-Betting machines at the track and horse racing betting apps will automatically calculate the cost of the ticket.
+Nothing stops you from having one horse in the first-place spot, two in the second-place position, and five in the third-place position.
+Betting machines at the track and horse racing betting apps will automatically calculate the ticket cost.
 So you can play around with combinations and see the ticket price.
 Horse racing calculators also help with this.
-But once again, more horses involved with each exotic bet will make each wager more expensive to place.
+But once again, more horses involved with each exotic bet will make each wager more expensive.

 What’s The Catch?

-Payouts for exotic bets can be large, in particular for the Kentucky Derby, because there are 20 horses in the field.
-Each exotic betting pool is built differently — based on how much money was initially wagered.
+Payouts for exotic bets can be large, particularly for the Kentucky Derby, which has 20 horses in the field.
+Each exotic betting pool is built differently based on how much money was initially wagered.

-Moreover, the winnings are ponied up by utilizing the total amount wagered in the pool — whether it’s an exacta, trifecta, or superfecta — and subtracting the track takeout.
-Then, you divide the remainder of the money by the number of winning tickets.
+The winnings are ponied up by utilizing the total amount wagered in the pool — an exacta, trifecta, or superfecta — and subtracting the track takeout.
+Then, divide the remainder of the money by the number of winning tickets.
 The higher the odds of the horses in your winning exotics ticket, the higher the payout.

-Projecting the exact winning price is a near-impossible assignment, but a decent estimate is to multiple the odds of the horses on your ticket.
-For exact odds, horse racing tracks and apps provide “will-pay” tables on their screens for exactas, trifectas and superfectas.
+Projecting the exact winning price is a near-impossible assignment, but you can determine a reasonable estimate by multiplying the odds of the horses on your ticket.
+Horse racing tracks and apps provide “will-pay” tables on their screens for exactas, trifectas, and superfectas.

-This notion makes sense since there are fewer bettors wager on these horses.
+This notion makes sense since fewer bettors are wagering on these horses.
 Hence, there are fewer winners on any of these exotic bets, and each winning exotic will pay out more to the winners.

 Watch TheLines: Horse Racing Betting Tidbits

-Join TheLines.com free sports betting Discord channel — with nearly 4,200 members discussing Preakness Stakes betting strategy and more.
+Join TheLines.com free sports betting Discord channel — with over 4,000 members discussing Preakness Stakes betting strategy and more.